AET-CS/aet-cs.github.io/white/2025/CS12/calendar.md

 ## Daily Calendar
+- April 16, 2026 (Thursday)
+    - AP Review Unit 4
+    - Please complete parts A and B on AP Classroom.
+We will do C as well, but later (2D Arrays).
+    - Optional 2D array practice handout
+    - **TEST PLANNED** next Wednesday.
+FULL AP MC TEST.
+Review Units 1-4 and complete your Recap document (see below).
+(Probably turn in Recap on javadrop as a pdf...)
+    - Complete any AP Review Units you missed please, before the test
 - April 14, 2026 (Tuesday)
     - AP Review Unit 3
     - Please complete Unit 3 parts A and B on AP Classroom